kvartet-pt/project-name-generator/README.md

 ```

 ## Quickstart CLI
-This package contains a cli script.
+This package contains a simple cli.
 You can pull in the package globally using npm
-`npm install -g project-name-generator`
+`npm install -g server-name-gen`

 Call from your command line
 ```